Bugs-io/ibm-dashboard-api/README.md

 chmod +x ./precommit-hook-setup
 ./precommit-hook-setup
 ```
 2. Every commit to the codebase must pass pylint test successfully.
-Code must be rated 8 or greater.
+Code must be rated 8 or greater